RISE-MPIWG/rise_js_client/README.md

     });

-Please have a look at index.js as well as the RISE API definition for an overview of the available calls.
+Please have a look at index.js as well as the SHINE API definition for an overview of the available calls.

-Each RISE API call function that returns a collection accepts the following parameters:
+Each SHINE API call function that returns a collection or a resource accepts the following parameters:

     filter: allows you to filter the returned objects using a string (defaults to nothing)
     page: fetches the required page (defaults to page 1)